Castux/code-club/brainfuck/README.md

 - number literals: sequence of digits (integers only)
 - symbols: see grammar
 - all whitespace between tokens is ignored
+- `#` starts a comment that continues until the end of the line

 ```
 Program :=  { Function }